Connect string reference

 zone— client zone identifier (opaque, case-insensitive — e.g.eu-west-1a,dc-amsterdam).
 When set, egress prefers endpoints whose server-advertisedzone_idmatches the client's.
 Mismatched-zone endpoints — typically a remote DR replica — drop to a lower priority tier; the client routes to them only as a last resort, when every same-zone endpoint is unhealthy.
 Withtarget=primary, zone preference collapses: the writer is followed regardless of zone.

-The full behavioural model — host picker policy, host-health states, error classification, and backoff schedule — is documented under the Connect section (Client failover, coming with Bundle C).
+The full behavioural model — host picker policy, host-health states, error classification, and backoff schedule — is documented under Client failover.
 Server-side HA is covered separately under the High Availability section.

 Related: Reconnect and failover, Store-and-forward.